GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Experiments

 \subsection{Quantitative Results}

 \textbf{3D semantic occupancy prediction performance.} We report the performance of GaussianFormer3D on SurroundOcc~\cite{surroundocc}, Occ3D~\cite{tian2024occ3d} and WildOcc~\cite{wildocc} in \cref{tab:surroundocc}, \cref{tab:occ3d} and \cref{tab:wildocc}, respectively.
 For on-road scenarios in \cref{tab:surroundocc} and \cref{tab:occ3d}, our method surpasses GaussianFormer~\cite{gaussianformer} extensively on all classes, leading to overall 13.5 and 8.0 increases on the IoU and mIoU respectively on SurroundOcc~\cite{surroundocc} and 10.9 increase on the mIoU on Occ3D~\cite{tian2024occ3d}.
-Compared to state-of-the-art LiDAR-camera approaches~\cite{coocc, openoccupancy, occfusiondepthfree}, GaussianFormer3D achieves comparable overall performance while showing superior performance in predicting small objects (e.g., motorcycle, pedestrian), dynamic vehicles (e.g., car, construction vehicle, truck) and surrounding surfaces (e.g., manmade, vegetation) which are crucial classes for autonomous driving tasks.
+Compared to state-of-the-art LiDAR-camera approaches~\cite{coocc, openoccupancy, occfusiondepthfree}, ours achieves best overall performance while showing superior performance in predicting small objects (e.g., \textit{motorcycle}, \textit{pedestrian}), dynamic vehicles (e.g., \textit{car}, \textit{construction vehicle}, \textit{truck}) and surrounding surfaces (e.g., \textit{manmade}, \textit{vegetation}) which are crucial classes for autonomous driving tasks.
 This improvement is due to Gaussians' universal approximating ability to model objects with flexible scales and shapes.
 For off-road results in \cref{tab:wildocc}, our method with single-frame image input surpasses M-OFFOcc~\cite{wildocc} using 4 sequential images by 1.1 in IoU and performs on par in mIoU.
 Moreover, our method outperforms GaussianFormer~\cite{gaussianformer} by 14.4 in IoU and 6.8 in mIoU on the test set, highlighting LiDAR's role in understanding the geometry of complex off-road terrains.
-GaussianFormer3D excels in predicting regions with large surfaces, such as grass, tree, and puddle, while remaining suboptimal for subtle terrain variations like mud.
-For barrier and rubble, their low occurrence in the test set (0.001\% of occupied voxels) poses a challenge due to the lack of sufficient features for reliable prediction.
-See supplementary material for more analysis.
+Our method excels in predicting regions with large surfaces, such as \textit{grass}, \textit{tree}, and \textit{puddle}, while remaining suboptimal for subtle terrain variations like \textit{mud}.
+For \textit{barrier} and \textit{rubble}, their low occurrence in the test set (0.001\% of occupied voxels) poses a challenge due to the lack of sufficient features for reliable prediction.
+We further evaluate the model performance under different weather conditions in \cref{tab:weather}.
+Ours shows a significant performance improvement over the baseline under extreme climate (rainy) and low lighting condition (night).